sodonnell/spacetrack/README.md

 A generic REST/JSON API client for the space-track.org web service, written in PHP.

-The design concept for this class is to create a universal PHP class specifically to interact with all of the space-track.org API services, with as minimal code as possible.
+The design concept for this class is to create a utilitarian PHP object specifically to interact with all of the space-track.org API services, with as minimal code as possible.

 This class supports the bandwidth-throttling suggested by the API documentation (100k/sec transfers) to minimize server load.